You’re on edge. You’re annoyed and irritable. Someone says something that bugs you, and before you know it, you’ve said something you regret.

 Talk to someone

-It might help to tell the other person how you’re feeling.
+When you feel like snapping at someone, it might help to tell them how you’re feeling.
 Try saying something like, “I’m just feeling really agitated right now.
 It has nothing to do with you.”
 Most people will probably understand, and they’ll be relieved that it’s not personal.

 If they’re a close friend or family member, you might have a longer conversation about why you’re acting this way.
 Often those closest to us are the ones we lash out at the most, because we feel comfortable expressing our feelings around them.
 Talking to them can help them understand how you feel and what you are going through.

 If you don’t feel comfortable talking to a loved one, there are others you can talk to: